taxintt/actions-infra-cicd-sample/README.md

   )
 $ echo $WORKLOAD_IDENTITY_POOL_ID

-# FYI: Setup Service Account (This SA runs Terraform commands in the situation that is impersonated)
+# Setup Service Account (This SA (1) runs Terraform commands in the situation that is impersonated)
+# FYI: Add some role for Terraform
 $ gcloud iam service-accounts create "${SA_NAME}" \
     --project="${PROJECT_ID}" \
     --display-name="Service Account for using WIF test"